ballerina-attic/gmail-spreadsheet-integration/README.md

 ## Deployment

 #### Deploying locally
 You can deploy the services that you developed above in your local environment.
-You can create the Ballerina executable archives (.balx) first and run them in your local environment as follows.
+You can create the Ballerina executable archives (.balx) first as follows.

-**Building**

 ```bash
 $ ballerina build notification-sender